The Museum of Unworkable Devices

 What an elegantly simple concept!
 If we build it, will it turn?
 As usual, we allow you to use perfect components, frictionless bearings, etc. Discussion and solutions are invited.

 Hans-Peter Gramatke noticed an error in my original picture and sent several good solutions, which we'll save for later.
 Hans-Peter also made improvements to the device, employing good German engineering.
 He supplied the marvelous animation shown here, in which the lower gear has twice as many teeth as the upper one, and the chain drive is arranged to drive the lower gear half as fast.
 This arrangement is certainly better, ensuring smoother motion and more secure alignment of coils and gear teeth.
 [The slight irregularity of gear speeds is due to coils sliding over the gear teeth.
 Hans-Peter, always the perfectionist, is redisigning the gears for smoother operation.
-Until then he's put a flexible clutch between the chain drive gear and spring drive gear.]
+Until then he's put a flexible clutch in one of the gears.]

 Here's a nice puzzle we created by "improving" a very old idea that appeared in Recreations in Science and Natural Philosophy by Jacques Ozanam (1640-1717).
 [Editions of Hutton (1803) and Riddle (1854)].
 A wheel has eight hollow arms terminated in bellows.
 On each bellows is fastened a lead weight.
 The air chamber in each bellows communicates through the hollow arms to the bellows directly opposite.
 (This is not clearly shown in the diagram.)
 Compressing one bellows forces air to expand the opposite bellows, and vice versa.
 The center of the hub is the axle of rotation.